 I believe that most salespeople would take more risks if given the chance, and it’s this ability, freedom, and empowerment to take more risks that end up helping companies achieve their goals.

-Instead of pushing for higher volumes, a more firm commitment, or a longer deal, they’ll simply be satisfied with getting an order – no matter how inconsequential that order is.
-After all, any sale is a good sale, right?
-Again, it’s the safest of bets.
+Instead of pushing for higher volumes, a firmer commitment, or a longer deal, they’ll simply be satisfied with getting an order – no matter how inconsequential that order is.

-Now, after reading all of this, are you more inclined to give your salespeople more freedom?
+After reading all of this, are you more inclined to give your salespeople more freedom?
 Does it not make sense to encourage them to take chances and to support them when they do?
 Ultimately, if your business development people can’t take chances, then you need to ask yourself why.
-More often than not, it’s because you’re afraid to take chances yourself; a business owner, manager, or director that won’t take chances is afraid to fail and when you’re afraid of failing, it’s often because you’ve never experienced that sense of accomplishment when you’ve pushed back and won.

 Yes, there’s always a dollar value that’s sitting right in front of you.
-Yes, there’s always that customer promise of more business to come, and yes, it’s much easier to just take the damn order.
-However, it takes no skill to say “yes” and no skill to just take what you can get.
+Yes, there’s always that customer promise of more business to come, and yes, it’s much easier just to take the damn order.
+However, it takes no skill to say “yes” and no skill just to take what you can get.
 It takes all kinds of skills to negotiate a winning deal, one where you have healthy profit margins and a firm commitment.

 There will always be that customer who promises higher volume – so why not just push for that volume and firm commitment now?
 Why not push them now and see how serious they are instead of going through the motions only to find out later that they were just stringing you along?

-The salespeople were encouraged to take risks and they could justify their decisions without fear of reprisal.
+The salespeople were encouraged to take risks, and they could justify their decisions without fear of reprisal.
 In turn, the salespeople came to the table with an aggressive plan for growth for their respective territories.

 These are the types of companies that continually meet their objectives – and if for some reason they don’t, they immediately ask why and adjust accordingly.
 If you haven’t given your sales team the leash they need to take well-informed risks, then you are the problem.

-You’ve either never been able to push back on a customer and see how well it works or you’re simply too afraid to even try.
-Regardless of why you’re selling yourself, your company, and your sales team short.
+You’ve either never been able to push back on a customer and see how well it works, or you’re simply too afraid even to try.
+Regardless of why, you’re selling yourself, your company, and your sales team short.